Overview

 inappbrowser://open(https://www.cnn.com,cleardata=yes) - location (yes/no)

-Hide the location bar to prevent manual entry of new URLs
+Hide the location bar to prevent the manual entry of new URLs

 inappbrowser://open(https://www.cnn.com,location=no) - presentationstyle (pagesheet/formsheet/fullscreen)

 (iPad only) Control the size of the browser window.
-Default is fullscreen.
+The default is fullscreen.

 inappbrowser://open(https://www.cnn.com,presentationstyle=no)